AleksandarLilic/LPC1768_development/README.md

 RTOS application was a part of Real-time systems course.
 Demo tasks are used as an example.

 Driver development and their implementation was done as a project for two courses: Automotive electronics and Data acquisition systems.
-Data from sensors was sent to Android app via bluetooth for display.
+Communication with processor was done through Android app via Bluetooth.

 Source files are available for every project and should just slot in IDE of choice.